 - Server: Send

-The protocol requires a few round-trips between the local machine
+The protocol requires a one round-trip between the local machine

-(the client) and the remote attestation machine (the server), and all
+(the client) and the remote attestation server), and all

 comunication between the Client and the Server can be in the clear.